cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 {{hashtobase}} describes considerations for uniformly hashing to field elements.

+When the hash\_to\_curve function ({{roadmap}}) is instantiated with hash\_to\_base ({{hashtobase}}), the resulting function is indifferentiable from a random oracle.
+In most cases such a function can be safely used in protocols whose security analysis assumes a random oracle that outputs points on an elliptic curve.
+As Ristenpart et al. discuss in {{RSS11}}, however, the indifferentiability framework has limitations which must be considered when analyzing security.

 When hashing passwords using any function described in this document, an adversary who learns the output of the hash function (or potentially any intermediate value, e.g., the output of hash\_to\_base) may be able to carry out a dictionary attack.
-To mitigate such attacks, it is recommended to first execute a more costly key derivation function (e.g., scrypt {{!RFC7914}}) on the password, then hash the output of that function to the target elliptic curve.
+To mitigate such attacks, it is recommended to first execute a more costly key derivation function (e.g., PBKDF2 {{!RFC2898}} or scrypt {{!RFC7914}}) on the password, then hash the output of that function to the target elliptic curve.
 For collision resistance, the hash underlying the key derivation function should be chosen according to the guidelines listed in {{hashtobase-sec}}.